o-ran-sc/ric-plt-lib-rmr/docs/rmr_init.3.rst

   The route table collector thread is not to be started.
-  This should only be used by the route table generator application if it is based on RMr.
+  This should only be used by the route table generator application if it is based on RMR.

 RMRFL_MTCALL